-This Regulation shall be called the Andhra Pradesh Electricity Regulatory Commission (Green Energy Open Access, Charges, and Banking) Regulation, 2023.

-- ii.
-This Regulation shall come into force on the date the Commission approves the procedures and timelines for granting Green Energy Open Access as per this Regulation. - iii.
+- This Regulation shall be called the Andhra Pradesh Electricity Regulatory Commission (Green Energy Open Access, Charges, and Banking) Regulation, 2024. - ii.
+This Regulation shall come into force from the date of its publication in the Andhra Pradesh State's Gazette. - iii.
 This Regulation shall extend to the whole State of Andhra Pradesh - iv.
-This Regulation shall be applicable for allowing Open Access to electricity generated from Renewable Energy Sources, for use of Intra-State Transmission System/s (InSTS) and/or distribution system/s of licensee/s in the State, including such Intra-State Transmission and/or distribution system/s, which are incidental to Inter-State Transmission of electricity. - v.
+This Regulation shall be applicable for allowing Open Access to electricity generated from Renewable Energy Sources, for use of Intra-State Transmission System/s (lnSTS) and/or distribution system/s of licensee/s in the State, including such Intra-State Transmission and/or distribution system/s, which are incidental to Inter-State Transmission of electricity. - v.
 This Regulation supersedes all the earlier Regulations/Stipulations/Guidelines/Directions issued by the Commission in the matter of Open Access to Green Energy.